What are the benefits of deep tissue massage?

 • The individual who takes medication for blood thinning

 People with severe osteoporosis should not do deep tissue work.
-The DTM can cause a lingering soreness, making the treatment unsuitable for people with arthritis.
+The DTM can cause lingering soreness, making it unsuitable for people with arthritis.

 What happens when you get a deep-tissue massage?

-It is normal to have persistent soreness for some days after tissue therapy.
+It is normal to experience persistent soreness for a few days after tissue therapy.
 You can use a cold pack covered in a towel or a heating pad to alleviate soreness.

 Although it is generally safe to have massage therapy, the DTM may not be safe for every individual, as it involves substantial pressure.
 You can talk to your doctor before you go for deep muscle therapy if you have undergone cancer treatment like radiation and chemotherapy, have cancer, are taking blood thinners, have a clotting disorder or history of blood clots, or have a bleeding disorder.